Alexandre Astier: Life and career

 Alexandre Astier was born in Lyon on June 16, 1974, to Joëlle Sevilla and Lionnel Astier, both actors and producers mostly in Lyon's theatre scene.

 Alexandre Astier studied music at the conservatory and at the American School of Modern Music of Paris.
 He also studied acting and screenwriting.

 Four of Astier's seven children have featured in Kaamelott, and both his parents are main characters in the series.
 His daughters Ariane and Jeanne Astier play respectively Mehben and Mehgan, the daughters of Karadoc and Maevanwi (in the episodes Pupi and Exiles).
 His son Neil (who also appears as Karadoc and Mevanwi's son in Pupi) plays young Arthur in the season Book V, and in the final scene of Book VI.
 His son Ethan plays Arthur's dream heir in Book V. Moreover, the mother of his first five children, Anne-Gaëlle Daval, is head of the costume designs on Kaamelott and the short film Dies Irae.

 In 2012, he plays Johann Sebastian Bach in his humorous show "Que ma joie demeure !" at the theater.

 In 2014, his comic show "L'Exoconférence" begins at the theater in September.

+Passionate of technologies, he confirms in 2018 on twitter, that Kaamelott's film adaptation has been written with a bepo keyboard on a raspberry pi, running Wordgrinder text-editor software.

+He also owns a castle in Ardèche area, where he can store lot of his music instruments into a specific room.